Introduction: Backyard Dunk Tank

 Place the 5 gallon bucket on the plywood board so the flapper valve is right over the hole in the plywood.
 I installed a couple of screws on the outside of the bucket to keep it from sliding around.
 Take the “bucket high” piece of 2” pipe and glue it into the vertical tee on the top assembly then glue the cross tee hinge on the top of it so the 1-1/2” coupling is facing the hole in the bucket.
 Cut a piece of 1-1/2” PVC approximately 42” long, or as long as you want it for the target arm.
 Glue this into the 45 degree elbow so it hangs down on the side of the top assembly.

-Measure from the inner lip of the coupling to the hole in the bucket and cut a piece of 1-1/2” PVC to this length and glue it to the coupling, then glue the 90 degree elbow to the end making sure it is facing straight up.
-Next cut a piece of 1-1/2” PVC approximately 15” and glue it to the 90 degree elbow facing up.
+Measure from the inner lip of the coupling to the hole in the bucket and cut a piece of 1-1/2” PVC to this length and glue it to the coupling, then glue the 90 degree elbow to the end making sure it is facing to the rear.
+Next cut a piece of 1-1/2” PVC approximately 10” and glue it to the 90 degree elbow facing to the rear.

 Step 6: Putting It All Together